-1 Introduction
+1. Introduction

 Islandhood has been in the center of theorizing in generative grammar ever since Ross (1967).
 In spite of numerous works on islands, one island in particular has resisted a satisfactory account, which holds for both the GB tradition and the Minimalist Program, namely the Coordinate Structure Constraint (CSC).
 The CSC was traditionally assumed to have two parts, one banning extraction of conjuncts, and the other extraction out of conjuncts.
-It has, however, been shown that the two should be divorced (Grosu 1973, Postal 1998, Oda 2017, Bošković to appear b), the main argument being that there are languages which are sensitive to only one part of the CSC (see especially Oda 2017).
+It has, however, been shown that the two should be divorced (Grosu 1973, Postal 1998, Bošković 2017, Oda 2017), the main argument being that there are languages which are sensitive to only one part of the CSC (see especially Oda 2017).
 I will also separate the two parts of the CSC, focusing on the ban on extraction from conjuncts, given in (1) (I will refer to it as the CSC) and illustrated by (2)-(3).

-- (1) Extraction out of conjuncts is disallowed. - (2) \Whoi did you see [enemies of $t_i$ ] and John? - (3) \Whoi do you think [Mary likes $t_i$ ] and [Jane hates Peter]?
+- (1) Extraction out of conjuncts is disallowed. - (2) Who_i did you see [enemies of t_i] and John? - (3) Who_i do you think [Mary likes t_i] and [Jane hates Peter]?